This post contains affiliate links.

 Activities total: $1,000

-For groceries we spent $75 a week at Walmart and that was enough for 3 meals a day all week and one or two cooked at home on the weekend.
-This included steaks, salmon, fresh fruits and berries, salads, and lots of good eats.
+For groceries, we spent $75 a week at Walmart and that was enough for 3 meals a day all week and one or two cooked at home on the weekend.
+This included steaks, salmon, fresh fruits and berries, salads, and a lot of good eats.

 Sprint International phone plan – $36